North Shore AmeriCorps

 The positive feedback goes both ways.
 United Way invests deeply in training and equipping AmeriCorps members to best support their students, and they receive real-world experience through their service that they can take into college and careers.

 North Shore AmeriCorps is an example of how United Way powers collaboration to solve a community’s toughest challenges.
 United Way provides critical program leadership and offers a valuable resource to public schools and community organizations: supporting immigrant student education so they’re able to thrive in school, stay engaged, and graduate.

-United Way seeks candidates to become AmeriCorps members placed in schools and community organizations on the North Shore.
+United Way seeks candidates ages 18 to 29 to become AmeriCorps Members placed in schools and community organizations on the North Shore.
 The program is a powerful way to launch your career while serving on a dynamic team supporting a diverse group of youth.